drowe67/freedv-gui/USER_MANUAL.md

     * Add checks for .git folder to prevent errors when building from official release tarballs.
 (PR #294)
 2. Enhancements:
     * Update FreeDV configuration defaults to improve first-time usability.
 (PR #293)
+3. Bugfixes:
+    * Fix issue preventing macOS binaries from running on releases older than 12.0.
+(PR #301)

 ## V1.8.4 October 2022